HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 }
 ```

 Additionally at this stage the compiler could check for metadata in the resolved type.
+For example:

-For example check that the resolved type has `@>haxe.meta.MetadataType`.
-This would make metadata types an opt in feature for types, for extra type safety.
+* Check that the resolved type has `@>haxe.meta.MetadataType`.
+This would make metadata types an opt in feature for extra type safety.
+* Issue a warning if the type is marked as deprecated.

 A `type: Null<Type>` field could be added to `MetadataEntry` that the compiler will fill with the resolved type.

-Alternatively perhaps a new type can be introduced `TypedMetadataEntry` that extends `MetadataEntry` by adding the `type: Null<Type>` field.
+Alternatively a new type can be introduced `TypedMetadataEntry` that extends `MetadataEntry` by adding the `type: Null<Type>` field.
 Then `EMeta` can have `MetadataEntry` while `TMeta` would have the typed one.

 ### Usage